RohanNayaks/NER-Spacy-model/README.md

 - Spacy model

-- Feel free to make changes and play with the code, i have commneted few things please look into it.
+Feel free to make changes and play with the code, i have commented few things please look into it.